 Medicare Coverage for Physical Therapy Benefits

 The national health-care program helps pay for any medically necessary physical therapy services after a doctor orders them.
-The location of treatment is important, some benefits depend on where a patient receives services.
+The location of treatment is essential; some benefits depend on where a patient receives services.

 For instance, Part B offers coverage for most physical therapy services.
 However, treatment must be in an outpatient facility, in-network hospitals, or doctor’s office.

-Coverage begins after the Part B deductible is met.
+Coverage begins after you meet the Part B deductible.
 The same rules apply for other medically necessary therapy services, like occupational or speech-language therapy.

 Physical Therapy Services at Home

 While not everyone can receive services in an outpatient setting.
 For some, their condition requires at-home treatment.

 Parts A and B offer home health benefits that may cover the entire cost.
 For such at-home benefits, beneficiaries must first meet the requirements.
 Patients must be under the care of a physician.
 Physical therapists must be part of their care plan.

 Additionally, providers must certify patients are homebound.
 Only qualifying physical therapists may provide in-home services.